 GPS: 11.180000, 119.390155

 The streets get narrow and traffic can become congested in some places.
-If driving gets a little overwhelming just park your scooter and explore by foot.
-The town is not very big but make a note where you parked so you don’t loose your scooter or walk down ten different alleys to try find your ride.
+If driving gets a little overwhelming just park your scooter and explores by foot.
+The town is not very big but make a note where you parked so you don’t lose your scooter or walk down ten different alleys to try to find your ride.

 GPS: 11.179735, 119.387964

-After watching Liza get her tattoo the butterflies went out the window and excitement took over.
+After watching Li get her tattoo the butterflies went out the window and excitement took over.
 We decided to get something plain but effective and eventually settled for a Wanderlust tattoo on our collar bone.
-In short Wanderlust means “An impulse, longing, or urge to wander or travel”
+In short, Wanderlust means “An impulse, longing, or urge to wander or travel”

 Happiness bar Express